Rise to Success: Career Highlights of Michael Caine

 In 2008, Michael Caine was awarded the prize for Outstanding Contribution to Showbusiness at the Variety Club Awards.

-Following the launch of his film Harry Brown in 2009, Michael Caine called for the reintroduction of national service in the UK.
+Following the launch of his film Harry Brown in 2009, Michael Caine advocated for the reintroduction of national service in the UK to provide young people with "a sense of belonging, rather than a sense of violence".

 Loading Video...